-Issues can come up where you’re producing too many thyroid hormones, referred to as hyperthyroidism or more commonly where there just aren’t enough, hypothyroidism.
-While both are definitely cause for concern, hypothyroidism tends to be more common so that’s what we’ll be addressing below.
+Issues can come up where you’re producing too many thyroid hormones, referred to as hyperthyroidism, or more commonly where there just isn’t enough hypothyroidism.
+While both definitely cause for concern, hypothyroidism tends to be more common so that’s what we’ll be addressing below.
 If you are struggling with this you may feel tired, sluggish, cold, depressed, crampy, constipated and the list goes on.
 You may also struggle to lose weight, or notice you keep gaining weight no matter what you eat.
-Or maybe your once reliable menstrual cycle that you saw once every 28 days, is suddenly all over the place.
+Or maybe the once-reliable menstrual cycle that you saw once every 28 days, is suddenly all over the place.
 If you’re experiencing any of these symptoms, it’s important to talk to your naturopath/health care provider so they can test you and come up with a treatment plan catered to you.
-With that being said, there are some foods that can offer a much needed boost to your poor overworked and underappreciated thyroid, whether you’ve been clinically diagnosed or are simply looking to optimize your thyroid health!
+With that being said, there are some foods that can offer a much-needed boost to your poor overworked, and underappreciated thyroid, whether you’ve been clinically diagnosed or are simply looking to optimize your thyroid health!

 Eggs are rich in both selenium and iodine, two nutrients that are incredibly important for our thyroid health.
 Selenium is not only responsible for converting the inactive thyroid hormone (T4) into the active one (T3) but it works double duty as a powerful antioxidant.
 This means that it can help protect your thyroid from free radical damage which will ultimately affect its function.
 Iodine on the other hand is a key ingredient in actually making thyroid hormones.
 Just make sure you don’t skip out on the yolk, that’s where you’re going to find the majority of these powerful nutrients!